Skip to main content

 Research interests

-My research explores the cultural memory of political violence in Argentina.
-I am interested in how different groups compete to inscribe the memory of forced disappearances in the landscape in order to shape the type of politics that is possible in the transition to liberal democracy.
-Most of my research considers the memory of violence in Argentina following the 'Dirty War' of the 1970s, but I have also explored these interests in relation to Chile after Pinochet and post-war Germany.
+My research has to do with the cultural memory of political violence in Argentina.
+I explore how different groups compete to inscribe the memory of forced disappearances in the landscape in order to shape the type of politics that is possible in Argentina's ongoing transition to democracy.

 Research projects